PNilay/Trejectory_Replanning/README.md

 * h-value [h(s)] (Heuristic value):  The estimated distance between the current state s and final state.
 * f-value [f(s)] : f(s) = g(s) + h(s), estimates the distance from the start state to the gole state via state s.

 The  A* algorithm finds a shortest path, by taking the f-value into account.
 The algorithm selects the smallest f-value node and moves to that node.
 The process continues until the algorithm reaches its destination node.

+## Implementation:
+The program is designed to test and visualize and improve A* algorithms with different parameters and modification.
+The program creates a 100 X 100 square grid with a start and goal node and also having several obstacles, scattered randomly.
+The program creates 50 grids and stores them in a .txt file to be used by later commands.
+The user can select the type of A* algorithms out of nine different options, to find the shortest path between start and goal node.
+Program outputs GUI tab with 100 X 100 maze and calculated path from source to destination node.